questdb/sample-datasets/README.md

 # nasdaq_open_close (finance)

-This dataset contains six years worth of daily Open/High/Low/Close information for some nasdaq-listed companies (`TSLA`, `NVDA`, `AMD`, `AVGO`, `AMZN`, `META`, `GOOGL`, `AAPL`, `MSFT`).
+This dataset contains six years (~13.6K rows) worth of daily Open/High/Low/Close information for some nasdaq-listed companies (`TSLA`, `NVDA`, `AMD`, `AVGO`, `AMZN`, `META`, `GOOGL`, `AAPL`, `MSFT`).
 The info was obtained from Yahoo Finance (Thank you, Yahoo!).
 This dataset covers from `Sept 5 2017` to `Sept 5 2023`, and it overlaps with the `nasdaq_trades` and `btc_trades` datasets above.